rezaduet/PsyFormer/README.md

 ├── LICENSE <br>
 └── README.md

 - To run the complete project, users only need to set the correct dataset path and then execute all cells in the Python notebook.
-To reproduce the experiments from this repository using the `PsyFormer.ipynb` file, use the `Processed.csv` dataset available in the `dataset` folder.
+To reproduce the experiments from this repository using the `PsyFormer.ipynb` or other files (`Baseline_Comparison.ipynb` or `Symptom_Graph.ipynb`), use the `Processed.csv` dataset available in the `dataset` folder.
 Once the dataset path is configured correctly, run all cells sequentially to reproduce the complete experimental pipeline.

 ---